cjcoats/ioapi-3.2/README.txt

           "ifort" and "icc" compilers).
 For 32-bit Linux, BIN will be of the form "Linux2_x86*" (e.g., "Linux2_x86ifort"...).

+       4. mkdir $BASEDIR/$BIN.
+This will be the build-and-install directory that will hold object-files, libraries, and "m3tools" executable programs.

-       4. There are a number of "Makefile"s:  "Makefile.cpl" for
+       5. There are a number of "Makefile"s:  "Makefile.cpl" for
           PVM Coupling Mode, "Makefile.nocpl" for no-PVM,
           "Makefile.pncf" for PnetCDF/MPI distributed I/O Mode, etc.
-          Copy the appropriate one of "Makefile.*" to "Makefile".
+          Copy the appropriate one of the "Makefile.*" to "Makefile".
           Note that PnetCDF/MPI distributed I/O Mode requires BIN matching one of the "mpi" Makeinclude-files.

-       5. Customize "Makefile" for your system:
+       6. Customize "Makefile" for your system:
           The default directory for both executables and object libraries is in directory "../$BIN" relative to the source code directories for the I/O API and tools.
-Edit the "Makefile" to put "SRCDIR" "OBJDIR" wherever you want it (if you want somewhere other than the default "./$BIN" location).
+Edit the "Makefile" to put "BASEDIR", "SRCDIR", and "OBJDIR" wherever you want it (if you want somewhere other than the default "./$BIN" location).
 Look at the "Makefile" header-comment for further customization options.

           NOTE 1:  Different compilers generate linker-visible object names in different ways (some with multiple options...).